Nicademus82/Icarus-Mods/README.md

 Arrows, ammo, electronics, epoxy, resin, tree sap all craft in lots of 5

-Workshop Biofuel can has 50l of fuel
+Workshop Biofuel has 50L of fuel

 Biofuel Generator now has a power network of 20,000 & Solar Panel now has a power network of 10,000.